 Actions

 You can configure actions on a dashboard to provide an interactive experience to users.
-Actions allow you to give your dashboard more context and focus by performing events like filtering, adjusting a map, and more.
+Actions allow you to give the dashboard more context and focus by performing events such as filtering, adjusting a map, and more.

 Actions can be initiated by one of the three supported events: URL parameter change, map extent change, and selection change.
-The dashboard and many of its elements can support different events while there are some elements that do not support any events.
-The following table lists the event sources and the events that are supported from that source for both the desktop and mobile view.
+The dashboard and many of its elements can support various events, while some elements do not support any events.
+The following table lists the event sources and their supported events:

 Event sourceURL parameter change Map extent change Selection change